 However, the F-4F remained active in the fighter role into the new millennium.
 The Luftwaffe had hoped to introduce the new Eurofighter "Typhoon", another European international collaboration, into service in the 1990s -- but as with the Tornado, development of the Eurofighter proved troublesome.
 As another interim measure, 110 of the F-4Fs were given substantial upgrades in the early 1990s under the "KampfWertSteigerung (KWS)" AKA "Improved Combat Effectiveness (ICE)" program.

-The KWS involved adapting the F-4Fs to carriage of the "AIM-120 Advanced Medium Range AAM (AMRAAM)", a much improved Sparrow derivative; and replacing the Hughes AN/APQ-120 radar with the Hughes AN/APG-65GY pulse-doppler radar, built under license in Germany, required for use of the AMRAAM.
+The KWS involved adapting the F-4Fs to carriage of the "AIM-120 Advanced Medium Range AAM (AMRAAM)", a much improved Sparrow derivative; and replacing the Hughes AN/APQ-120 radar with the Hughes AN/APG-65GY pulse-doppler radar.
+The AN/APG-65 had originally been developed for the McDonnell-Douglas F/A-18 Hornet, and was needed for use of the AMRAAM; the new F-4F radars were built under license in Germany.
 The upgrade also featured new avionics, such as new cockpit displays; a ring-laser gyro INS; new IFF and air-data computer; and a MILSTD 1553B bus to link the avionics together.
 In addition, the KWS F-4Fs were later fitted with a Litton AN/ALR-68 RWR.

 The 37 other surviving Luftwaffe F-4Fs were given a similar upgrade, but retaining AN/APQ-120 radar and without AMRAAM capability.
 The updates were performed by Deutsche Aerospace AG (DASA), which had previously been MBB.
 The KWS updates were completed in 1998.
 The Luftwaffe Phantoms served through the next decade, but they were formally withdrawn from service in 2013.